 Employees contribute a minimum of 3% of income to KiwiSaver.
 Can you stop contributing if your budget is tight, even if you still have a job?

-Remember, the longer your KiwiSaver takes a holiday while you’re working, the fewer holidays you’ll be having when you retire.
+Remember though, the longer your KiwiSaver takes a holiday while you’re working, the fewer holidays you’ll be having when you retire.

 Mark Lynch is a Registered Financial Adviser.
 His Disclosure Statement is available free upon request.
-Any comments in this article are the opinion of the writer and should not be construed as financial advice.
+Any comments in this column are the opinion of the writer and should not be construed as financial advice.